 Illegal collection of Development Charges by Private Universities

-The High Court of Himachal Pradesh had directed private education institution not to charge fees towards building fund, infrastructure fund, development fund.
+The High Court of Himachal Pradesh had directed private education institutions not to charge fees towards building funds, infrastructure funds and development funds.
 Audit scrutiny, however, showed that three of the nine test-checked private universities had charged Rs.
 4.58 crore on account of “Development Charges” during 2016-17.

 Non-refund of security money to passed out students by private universities

-On the time of admission, most of private universities charged security money (refundable on the time of completion of the course), but Audit found that four private universities had not refunded security money amounting to Rs.
-2.89 crore to 2906 students passed out between 2012 and 2016 as of March 2017.
+On the time of admission, most of the private universities charged security money (refundable at the time of completion of the course), but Audit found that four private universities had not refunded security money amounting to Rs.
+2.89 crores to 2906 students who passed out between 2012 and 2016 as of March 2017.

-CAG report confide that the Registrar, Shoolini University stated that the students had not applied for refund of security money.
-The reply is not acceptable as the responsibility to refund the security money rested with the university and not the students, report further said.
+CAG report confides that the Registrar, Shoolini University stated that the students had not applied for a refund of security money.
+The reply is not acceptable as the responsibility to refund the security money rested with the university and not the students, the report further said.

 Private Universities not emphasizing on research

-The CAG has also raised question over the examination systems adopted in the private universities as it found that most of the Private Universities haven’t external evaluation to assess students as in the case of colleges affiliated to a university where question papers are set and answer scripts are evaluated independently by the university.
-Thus, HPPEIRC had not been able to ensure good standard of question papers and evaluation of examination papers in private universities, as was required by rules, report further revealed.
+The CAG has also raised questions about the examination systems adopted in private universities as it found that most of the Private Universities haven’t external evaluations to assess students as in the case of colleges affiliated with a university where question papers are set and answer scripts are evaluated independently by the university.
+Thus, HPPEIRC had not been able to ensure a good standard of question papers and evaluation of examination papers in private universities, as was required by rules, the report further revealed.

 Non-coverage of employees of private universities under Employees

-The Private Universities are also bound to give Provident Fund for its employees.
+Private Universities are also bound to give Provident Funds to its employees.
 However, scrutiny of records showed that eight out of the nine test-checked private universities had not enrolled employees ranging between 140 and 1,075 during 2008-17 for the EPF scheme, thus depriving these employees of the social security benefits to which they were entitled.

-It was also found that although Arni University had deducted employees’ contribution from salaries of employees, this amount of Rs.
-38.60 lakh for the period October 2015 to March 2017 had not been deposited by the university concerned with the Commissioner, Provident Fund, Shimla.
+It was also found that although Arni University had deducted employees’ contributions from salaries of employees, this amount of Rs.
+38.60 lahks for the period October 2015 to March 2017 had not been deposited by the university concerned with the Commissioner, Provident Fund, Shimla.